FryggFR/WriteUp/TryHackMe/THM-Skynet.md

 It took me more than 3hours to root this machine.
 IN ENGLISH PLEASE !
 ## Enumeration
-First, i call my bestfriend, nmap to scan this ip:
+First, i need to scan the machine using nmap:
 ```
 Starting Nmap 7.94 ( https://nmap.org ) at 2023-08-24 06:06 EDT
 Nmap scan report for 10.10.250.118